puzzmo-com/sdl-codegen/README.md

 ## Pipeline

-This app will be architected to be a pipeline of sorts.
+This app is architected as a pipeline of sorts.
 Here's the rough stages:

 - Get inputs: GraphQL schema, the source files to represent, Prisma dmmf and dts output config
 - Parse inputs: Parse the GraphQL schema, parse source files into facts about the code, parse the Prisma dmmf
 - Centralize data: Keep a central store of all of these things, and have specific updaters so that a watcher can be built.
 - Generate outputs: Generate .d.ts files for the files we want to generate them for

+It's still a bit of a work in progress to have these discrete steps, but it's getting there.

 ## Development